Of the Universe, Gods,

 of War

 The remaining fleets of the Nuzirrim are set onto a path toward the last war of Old Mazar.
 In one campaign for plunder and glory, the kingdom will fall.
-In its end, it will bestow all riches to be gained from the Imperial Realm of Amad Tir to the heirs of the kingdom who venture into the Deep beyond known space.
+In its end, it will bestow all riches to be gained from the Imperial Realm of Amad Tir to the heirs of the kingdom who venture into the Primordial Deep beyond the illuminated cosmos.

 For the Nuzirrim and Amad Tir alike, a new era will begin.
 Forged in the fires this war ignited, the imperial realm will see the new dawn in either defeat or victory.
 Old Mazar seeks to shape the path of history.
 One way or another, it will be remembered as the catalyst of great change.